 Cognitive Behaviour Therapy (CBT)

 This draws on a century of psychological research into how (a) the way we think (‘cognitions’), (b) the way we feel and (c) the way we behave are all connected.
 CBT is a more structured, goal-focused approach which is seen as the gold standard intervention for many mental health issues.
 CBT enables us to map out how the habits we have acquired, in the form of biased thoughts and unhelpful behaviour patterns, are contributing to our unhappiness.

 A key aspect is that is it not an event which causes us emotional distress but our interpretations of the event which are all important.
 So, two people may react very differently to the same event depending on their interpretations.
 And our interpretations may be unrealistic or biased.

 In addition to thoughts, behaviour patterns are also discussed.
-When life is difficult and anxiety or depression feel overwhelming, we often develop coping behaviours.
+When life is difficult and stress or depression feel overwhelming, we often develop coping behaviours.
 For example, people with anxiety and depression will tend to avoid certain situations and stop socialising.
 When these coping mechanisms become a long-term habit, these behaviours actually make the problem worse.
 It can then be difficult to know how to ever get back on track.

 CBT identifies these unhelpful patterns in thoughts and behaviours.
 I would help you to challenge irrational, biased thoughts, identify 'vicious circles' and together we can agree concrete goals and small steps for you to try out new behaviours.
 This ultimately results in more positive emotions and greater self-confidence as you learn to cope independently in new healthier ways.